tchoi8/teachingasart2018/assignments/8_Finalproposal/sam_hains.md

 This workshop will introduce students to the practice of web-scraping, command line tools and python scripting as a fundamental computation skill for artists wishing to engage critically with our current technological context.

-Understandably, we must tread carefully when it comes to appropriation  - which is why I would like to spend 15-20 minutes grounding the workshop in some critical notions of hacker culture and appropriation.
+We must tread carefully when it comes to appropriation  - which is why I would like to spend 15-20 minutes grounding the workshop in some critical notions of hacker culture and appropriation.
 I need to find some better resources for this but at the moment the concept of [Detourement](https://en.wikipedia.org/wiki/D%C3%A9tournement) seems relevant here - the notion of "Hijacking" cultural materials to counter or explicate an underlying ideology.
+[Hacker Manifesto](http://www.neme.org/texts/hacker-manifesto) is another relevant reference.

 This workshop is initially being designed for students of ITP who are presumed to have a basic understanding of the command line and programming concepts.
 However, I imagine that it could be extended into a series of workshops for individuals with no prior experience.